DaoCloud/DaoCloud-docs/docs/en/docs/download/index.md

 # DaoCloud Enterprise 5.0

-DaoCloud Enterprise 5.0 has two versions: Community Package and Enterprise Package.
+DaoCloud Enterprise 5.0 has two versions for Community and Enterprise.

 Currently, only offline installation packages are provided in the download center.
 For online installation methods, please refer to [Online Installation](../install/index.md).

-## Download Community Package
+## Download DCE Community

 This package is dedicated to the community and is available for free trial.